darkninja13/gsxlib/README.md

 ##gsxcl##

 The package includes a rudimentary command line client to the GSX API called gsxcl.
-Currently it can perform warranty checks and part lookups.
+It can perform various functions in the library and is meant mainly as a simple test tool for the library.

 ##License##